BabelFishies/SilverHippogryphs/README.md

 * HTML/CSS
 * API

-# What you’ll have to learn:
+# What we’ll have to learn:
 * API
 * Advanced CSS
 * Visual Planning for Web Design